Judge declines to place broad pretrial ban on GM documents

 On Friday, U.S. District Judge Jesse Furman in the Southern District of New York said that while he would not grant the company’s bid for a blanket ban on sharing the pretrial discovery, he would allow a more tailored protective order balancing the need to protect individuals’ private information and ensure a fair trial for GM with the public’s right to access the material.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1MSzob6
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1MsBPTI